 What might CBC be used for in the future?

-If current research trends are any indication, future uses of CBC will most likely center around this cannabinoid’s potential impact on anandamide, CB2, and TRPV1.
+Future uses of CBC will most likely center around this cannabinoid’s potential impact on anandamide, CB2, and TRPV1.
 As a non-intoxicating potential CB2 stimulator, it’s possible that CBC may end up becoming a viable alternative to THC for inflammation reduction.
-Due to the fact that this cannabinoid may also activate the TRPV1 receptors, it’s highly likely that CBC will be included in products that directly target pain and inflammation.
+Since this cannabinoid may also activate the TRPV1 receptors, it’s highly likely that CBC will be included in products that directly target pain and inflammation.

 What are the best ways to use CBC?

-While some CBD-rich and THC-rich cannabis strains are advertised as being “high-CBC,” the truth is that these cultivars rarely contain much more than 1% of this rare cannabinoid.
+While some CBD-rich and THC-rich cannabis strains are advertised as being “high-CBC,” these cultivars rarely contain much more than 1% of this rare cannabinoid.
 It’s possible to consume CBC by ingesting strains that contain this cannabinoid in small concentrations, but you’ll also ingest high concentrations of CBD or THC at the same time, making it difficult to pinpoint the potential benefits of CBC.